 5. Payment Integrations

-Both Thinkific and Teachable allow your students to pouches your online course with credit cards (via Stripe) or Paypal.
+Both Thinkific and Teachable allow your students to purchase your online course with credit cards (via Stripe) or Paypal.

 The two platforms also allow third party checkout cart software (such as ThriveCart) on certain plans.

 Thinkific offers a cool tool called Stunning, which prevents failed payments on Stripe.